What's included with the cost of cruising?

 Kimberley Quest provides our guests with a drinks list which has a selection of white and red wines, champagne, beer and non-alcoholic mixers.
 If there is something in particular that you require that isn't on our drinks list we will endeavour to supply you with your request.

-Orders should be returned to our office four weeks prior to your departure date at the latest.
+Orders should be returned to our office eight weeks prior to your departure date at the latest.

 Can I bring my own drinks?

 Yes.
 BYO is possible, however we do require notification at our office at your earliest convenience to arrange a timely delivery as some cruises require a flight transfer and weight restrictions are required.

 Yes.
 We do have a limited variety of soft drinks, beer, spirits, wine and champagne on-board for guests to purchase.
 Please remember that if you pre-order your drinks you will have more selection.

 Beverages will be stored in your cabin, with a variety of your drinks stored in your mini-fridge chilled, ready for you when you come aboard.
 We do have a communal fridge in the galley which you are welcome to place your drinks in as well.
 We have two ice machines on-board for guest use.

 The majority of our Kimberley cruises operate in "Dry Season", which occurs during the months of April through to September.
 Average daytime temperatures during this time are between 18-35 degrees Celsius.
 You can expect clear blue skies, light easterly winds and cooler evenings.

 Our "Wet Season" begins in October, finishing at the end of March.
 The humidity is higher during the wet, with higher daytime temperatures and warm balmy evenings.
 This period encompasses spectacular thunderstorm activity, torrential waterfalls, lush green landscapes and magnificent sunsets.